GLOBAL MARKETS-Global stocks dip on U.S. tax doubts

 Saudi Arabia accused Beirut earlier this week of declaring war against the kingdom.

-Reporting by Kit Rees, additional reporting by Helen Reid in London and Hideuyki Sano in Tokyo; editing by John Stonestreet and Adrian Croft
+Reporting by Kit Rees, Additional reporting by Helen Reid in London and Hideuyki Sano in Tokyo; editing by John Stonestreet